kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 There are no expected side-effects when the rollout fails as the new `ScaleToZero` condition should only be enabled once the version upgraded completed.

+If the `kube-apiserver` has been upgraded before the `kube-controller-manager`, an HPA object has been updated to `minReplicas: 0` and the workload is already scaled down to 0 replicas, you must manually scale the workload to at least one replica.

+You can detect this situation in one of two ways:

+- Manually, by checking the HPA status and verifying that all entries show ScalingActive set to true and do not mention ScalingDisabled, or

+- Automatically, by using the `kube_horizontalpodautoscaler_status_condition` metric provided by [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) to ensure the `ScalingActive` condition is `true.`

 If an rollback is attempted, all HPAs should be updated to `minReplicas: 1` as otherwise HPA for deployments with zero replicas will be disabled until replicas have been raised explicitly to at least `1`.